 In "Angel Investing Tips"

+Are deep technology startups good?
 At Propel(x), we fund deep technology startups.
 Only deep technology startups.
 Our goal is to propel mankind by helping finance technologies that matter, such as: medical devices and pharmaceuticals that help save lives, big data technology aimed at solving world hunger, computer science aimed at the lofty goal of securing the cloud, or clean energy to help stem global warming.

+Are deep technology startups good?
 We define “deep technology startups” as companies that are founded on a scientific discovery or true technological innovation.
 The term is purposefully vague because no list that we create can comprehensively cover all new technologies.
 Most technologies today cross boundaries and are interdisciplinary.
 However, broadly, we focus on the following five areas:

 1. Life Sciences (drugs, devices, diagnostics)